The Red Dress

 The Red Dress was designed to build awareness that women are at risk for heart disease and motivate them to take action to reduce their risk.
 As an icon, the Red Dress tested well with women across the country who cited its ability to get attention, convey the seriousness of heart disease, and change the perception that it is only a man's issue.

-The Heart Truth introduced the Red Dress as the national symbol for women and heart disease awareness at the campaign's launch in 2002.
+The Heart Truth introduced the Red Dress as the national symbol for women and heart disease awareness at the programs's launch in 2002.

 National Wear Red Day®

 National Wear Red Day® is a day of action to show support for women and heart disease awareness and promote the Red Dress as a national symbol.
 On the first Friday in February each year, women and men across the country can unite in the national movement to give women a personal and urgent wake-up call about their risk of heart disease.
 Everyone can participate by showing off a favorite red dress, shirt, or tie, or by wearing the Red Dress Pin (now available from WomenHeart: The National Coalition for Women with Heart Disease, a partner of The Heart Truth).

 The Red Dress Collection®